developer-zebra/developer-zebra-site/src/emdk-for-android/6-10/tutorial/tutBasicScanningAPI/index.md

 			statusTextView.setText("EMDKManager Request Failed");
 		}

-**4.** We will write a method `initializeScanner` to initialize and enable the scanner and its listeners by using Barcode Manager object.
+9. Write a method `initializeScanner` to initialize and enable the scanner and its listeners by using the Barcode Manager object.
 The `enable` method enables the scanner hardware.
-This method does not turn on the laser start scanning, it will make the scanner device available to your application.
-If the same of scanner is enabled by other applications, calling enable() will throw a ScannerException.
-You must call `disable()` when you are done the scanning, otherwise it will remain locked and be unavailable to other applications.
+This method does not turn on the laser to start scanning, but makes the scanner available to the application.
+If the same scanner is enabled by another application, calling the `enable()` method results in a `ScannerException`.

         :::java
         // Method to initialize and enable Scanner and its listeners